PawseySC/singularity-containers/_episodes/34-gpu-pytorch.md

 exercises: 10
 questions:
 objectives:
-- Run a PyTorch GPU training script inside a Singularity/Apptainer container
+- Run a PyTorch GPU training script inside a Singularity container
 - Recognise container PATH/entrypoint quirks, and know how to work around them
 keypoints:
 - Deep learning frameworks such as PyTorch use the same `--rocm`/`--nv` container pattern as any other GPU application
+- A container's `PATH` and command names may not match what you expect (*e.g.* `python` vs `python3`) — it's worth checking what's actually there
 - Keep datasets and outputs outside the read-only container image, *e.g.* in a bind-mounted or current-working-directory path
-- Pre-fetch anything that needs internet access (datasets, weights) before submitting a batch job — compute nodes may not have outbound internet access
 ---